Plonsters: International distribution

 The show aired in Australia on ABC (9 April 2001 - 31 October 2014) and in Norway on TV3.
 It has also aired on Malaysia narrowcaster Asia Media TransNet, showing in RapidKL coaches.
 The show also aired in Canada on YTV between the late 1990s and the early 2000s.
 The shorts were also shown on Eureeka's Castle under the title Plastinots.
 In Brazil, the show aired on TV Cultura during the 90s on the Glub Glub program under the title Plastinots and in Portugal as Pollsters.
 In Italy, the show aired on Rai 3 sometimes during 2000s/2010s.
 In Ireland, the show aired on RTÉ as an integral part of the Bosco show sometimes during 1980s/1990s.
 In Japan, the show aired on Fuji TV as part of Hirake!
 Ponkikki.
 In Norway, it is known as Plipp, plopp og plomma.
-In Slovenia, the show aired on TV Slovenia under the title, Plastelinca.
+In Slovenia, the show aired on TV Slovenia under the title, Plastelinca, In Finland, the show aired on Yle TV2, In UK, it was also shown on Ragdoll's Pob between 1988 and 1990, In South Korea, the show aired on EBS1.